We want to help you maintain your best possible health throughout your pregnancy. Here is some information to help you prepare:

 Sign up to receive free, educational information from the National Healthy Mothers, Healthy Babies Coalition on your mobile phone.
 Text4baby messages are timed to each stage of your pregnancy and your baby’s age throughout his/her first year.
 Visit Text4baby to sign up.

-Support During Your Pregnancy
+Personal Support During Your Pregnancy

 Lactation consultants provide expecting and new parents with comprehensive breastfeeding education, support, counseling and more.
 They’ll help you understand and establish a lactation plan that’s best for you and your baby.
 Learn more about this benefit or how to connect with a lactation consultant with CareFirst Video Visit.